 - call Dementia UK's Admiral Nurse Dementia Helpline free on 0800 888 6678 to talk to a registered specialist dementia nurse; lines are open 9am to 9pm Monday to Friday, 9am to 5pm at weekends

-- try to make some time for yourself – if it's difficult to leave the person alone, ask if someone can be with them for a while, either a friend or relative, or someone from a support group
+- try to make some time for yourself, but if it's difficult to leave the person alone, ask if someone can be with them for a while, such as a friend, relative, or someone from a support group

-- consult your GP if you're feeling low or depressed as you may benefit from counselling or other talking therapies
+- consult a GP if you're feeling low or depressed as you may benefit from counselling or other talking therapies

 Read more about caring for someone with dementia.